• Students: Visit our Course Search page to view all the latest cross-registration opportunities.

 Dr. Sonderegger is a long-time professor at the Virginia Theological Seminary.
 Her academic career focuses on the dogmatic theology of Karl Barth and constructive work in systematic theology.
 She has written about Barth’s interpretation of Israel, Jews, and Judaism; his Doctrine of God; his Christology and his exegesis of Scripture.
 More recently, she has turned to constructive, systematic theology: Volume 1: The Doctrine of God (Fortress Press, 2015) and Volume 2: The Trinity: Processions and Persons (2020).
 She is currently working on Volume 3: Divine Missions, Christology, and Pneumatology.
 She is a member of the American Academy of Religion, the American Theological Society, and the Karl Barth Society.

-Rev. Dr. Behr and Rev. Dr. Sonderegger will also each receive the Consortium Ecumenism Award.
+Rev. Dr. Behr and Rev. Dr. Sonderegger each received the Consortium Ecumenism Award.

 Venue: